Caledonian Maritime Assets: Future Mull ferries

 The CMAL Corporate Plan for 2024-2027 envisages the start of the design phase for two new major units to replace and on the Oban-Craignure service.
-As of June 2025 this project had yet to publicly commence, however it was mentioned in the scope of their latest project for works at Oban berth 1.
+Initial concept work commenced in December 2025.
+The intention is to build two identical vessels capable of carrying approximately 60 cars and 450 passengers each.

-Criticism and Future
+Criticism and future

 CMAL has come under significant criticism for its handling of procurement, particularly in relation to the building programme of MV Glen Sannox and MV Glen Rosa, both under construction at Ferguson Shipyard in Port Glasgow.
 The function and future of CMAL is currently under consideration by the Scottish Government via Project Neptune which is considering the management and delivery of Scottish ferry services.
 The future of CMAL is subject to a number of proposals being made including re-merging CMAL and Caledonian MacBrayne as was the case previously or indeed CMAL being absorbed into the function of Transport Scotland.
 A Scottish Parliament committee was critical of CMAL and ultimately has considered the proposals outlined in Project Neptune, recommending CMAL be abolished and a new public division of Transport Scotland established called Ferries Scotland.
 There have been numerous calls such as that from Kenny MacLeod, Chairman of Harris Development Trust, to scrap CMAL and reintegrate the organisation as an internal organ of Caledonian MacBrayne.
-These comments were also echoed in the media by the RMT Union.